CSALabsAutomation/azure-cosmosdb-lab/steps/09_troubleshooting-azure-cosmos-db-performance/documentation.md

 1. In the **Azure Cosmos DB** blade, locate and select the **Data Explorer** link on the left side of the blade.

-1. In the Database id field, select the Create new option and enter the value FinancialDatabase.
+1. In the Database id field, select the Create new option and enter the value **FinancialDatabase**.

-1. In the Container Id field, enter the value PeopleCollection.
+1. In the Container Id field, enter the value **PeopleCollection**.

-1. In the Partition key field, enter the value /accountHolder.
+1. In the Partition key field, enter the value **/accountHolder**.

 1. Select the OK button, Wait for the creation of the new database and container to finish before moving on with this lab.